SalmanEagle/visual-memory-tablet/README.md

 5. VARIABLES: First letters that are non-alphanumeric are represented by Pipe ( | ).</i>

 The advantage of this system is that you are always using, basically, just 9 Symbols to represent any Word.
 Further, at a more advanced level you could represent a whole sentence in the same way OR a whole chapter or book or even physical buildings.
 This can potentially enable <b>Photographic (Visual) Memory</b>.
-The probable method of achieving this is to apply the Separator (/), and grouping strings based on their Lengths (Pantheons).
+The probable method of achieving this is to apply the Separator (/), and grouping strings based on their Length (Pantheon or Level).

 <b>In database indexing, it is known that if you divide a random set of cards into suits; then looking for a particular card becomes quite a few times faster (the number of flips needed becomes less).</b> In our VM NOTATION, we have taken 26 disparate elements and divided them into 9 pre-existent groups, hence increasing the speed with which memories stored in the brain can be indexed.